France hero image

 Lyon & Taizé Community

-• Lyon for culinary traditions, Basilica of Fourvière, and Roman ruins; host donor dinners or cooking classes.
+• Lyon offers culinary traditions, the Basilica of Fourvière, and Roman ruins, with options for donor dinners or cooking classes.

-• Taizé ecumenical community fosters reflection, silence, and youth engagement.
+• The Taizé community provides space for reflection, silence, and youth engagement.

-• Optional Burgundy (Dijon, Beaune) for vineyard visits and community partners.
+• Optional Burgundy (Dijon, Beaune) adds vineyard visits and local partner connections.

 Trip Length & Pacing